kevinzjy25/Auto-install/README.md

 >
 >Print '请选择需安装的软件,直接输入软件名称，具体参考readme.txt，skip跳转至最后--'
 >
 >Set a 'loop' tag:set a variable 'choose' and read input.
-If this variable's is 'quit',it'll jump to 'final' label,when we enter the software name instead of 'quit', we will use the wget command to download the software corresponding to the content we entered from github.For example,we type dingtalk,it'll wget https://github.com/kevinzjy25/Auto-install/tree/main/installer/dingtalk.exe.After that it will perform the above process again and again until you type 'quit'.
+If this variable's is 'quit',it'll jump to 'final' label,when we enter the software name instead of 'quit', we will use the wget command to download the software corresponding to the content we entered from github.For example,we type dingtalk(EU2zkyEWAwZEgtQC1h8Td04BG_fpFbT3PUc5LGuYd7LZXA?e=q4PZ8g),it'll wget https://vy1sv-my.sharepoint.com/:u:/g/personal/kevinzjy_vy1sv_onmicrosoft_com/EU2zkyEWAwZEgtQC1h8Td04BG_fpFbT3PUc5LGuYd7LZXA?e=q4PZ8g&download=1.After that it will perform the above process again and again until you type 'quit'.

 ![image](image/Snipaste_2023-09-24_15-22-34.png)